For Saturday night, Inna purchased tickets to Nobody Loves You - a musical hosted by ACT in San Francisco.

 The main plot behind the show is as follows (courtesy of Perplexity AI):

-Overall, we enjoyed Nobody Loves You, a light-hearted comedy (good for a few laughs).
+Overall, we enjoyed Nobody Loves You, a light-hearted comedy (suitable for a few laughs).

 Nobody Loves You Review